antmicro/gerber2ems/README.md

 Max. number of timesteps: 10000 ( --> 3.11429 * Excitation signal length)
 ```

-The simulator converts the geometry into voxels and starts solving the Maxwell equations for each edge in the mesh.
+The simulator converts the geometry into voxels and starts solving Maxwell equations for each edge in the mesh.
 It does that for a number of timesteps (maximum number specified in config) and then exits.
 For each timestep, electric field data from planes between copper planes is saved to files in the `ems/simulation` folder.
 Port voltage and current data is also saved.

-During the simulation, one of the ports is exited using a gaussian pulse (wideband frequency content).
+During the simulation, one of the ports is excited using a gaussian pulse (wideband frequency content).
 This pulse traverses the network and exits using ports (it can also get emitted outside the board).

 You can monitor the simulation by looking at the engine output: